 There's plenty of room for a fireplace in home plans of this size.
 While they're usually found in living areas like a great room, hearth room, or living room, a fireplace is a popular luxury upgrade in a master suite.
 Add a stone or tile facade to the fireplace surround, and incorporate media for an elegant, dramatic space.

 Separating the sleeping area from the sitting area in this luxurious master bedroom suite, a partial room-dividing wall contains both a fireplace and a large TV – great appointments for a master bedroom.
 The fireplace is a dual-sided type that also faces the sitting area.

 Homebuilders will often give their clients a package of lighting to choose from or an allowance to spend.
 The choices are often limited, and if you use the lighting allowance and shop independently, you can create a more personal, high-end look.

 Start with beautiful ceiling fixtures and add wall sconces and cove lights for elegance and efficiency.
-Work with your kitchen designer and electrician to add some wow-factor to your interior lighting plan.
-Take your lighting ideas outside and add some lighting to the landscape to highlight your new homes architecture.
+Work with your kitchen designer and electrician to add some wow factor to your interior lighting plan.
+Take your lighting ideas outside and add some lighting to the landscape to highlight the architecture of your new home.

 Luxury Master Suite